Installation Instructions

 debian Debian and derivatives

-Typically, the download will end up in your Downloads folder.
-Open that folder with your file browser and double-click the file to install it.
-It should automatically download and install all needed packages from your distribution repository.
+3. Double-click the downloaded file - vassal_<version>-1_all.deb - to install it.
+It will automatically download and install all needed packages from your distribution repository.

-You can also do this from the terminal - assuming you downloaded vassal-3.7.19-1_all.deb - by doing
+Alternatively, you can also do this from the terminal - assuming you downloaded vassal_3.7.19-1_all.deb - by doing

 $ cd ~/Downloads